leleluu/PalettePal/README.md

 **Highlights ⭐️**

-- UI built programmatically using UIKit
+- UI built programmatically using `UIKit`
 - MVC architecture
-- Networking with URLSession
+- Networking with `URLSession`
-- Data persistence using UserDefaults
+- Data persistence using `UserDefaults`
-- Sketchpad screen using PencilKit
+- Sketchpad screen using `PencilKit`
-- Inspirational screen using a collection view with compositional layout
+- Inspirational screen using `UICollectionViewCompositionalLayout`